Kitware/CMake/Help/command/add_test.rst

 ---------------------------------------------------------------------

+This command also supports a simpler, but less flexible, signature:

 .. code-block:: cmake

   add_test(<name> <command> [<arg>...])

 Add a test called ``<name>`` with the given command-line.

-Unlike the above ``NAME`` signature no transformation is performed on the command-line to support target names or generator expressions.
+Unlike the above ``NAME`` signature, target names are not supported in the command-line.
+Furthermore, tests added with this signature do not support :manual:`generator expressions <cmake-generator-expressions(7)>` in the command-line or test properties.